gardenlinux/glrd/README.md

 ### Development Releases

-[Development releases](TODO: define and link) are used for testing and development purposes, representing the latest changes that may not yet be included in a stable or patch release.
+[Development releases](TODO: define and link) are used for testing and development purposes, representing the latest changes that may not yet be included in a major or minor release.
 These can be manually created by developers.

 #### Schema Fields